Saturday, May 22, 2010

 Tikal

-We took our first extended inland trip to the ancient Mayan ruins Tikal and to the city of Flores on Lago Peten Itza.
-We traveled with Ray and Vonnie sailing on Wishbone from Toronto, Ontario.
-It is a three hour bus trip to Flores and Tikal is another 63 km.
+We took our first extended inland trip to the ancient Mayan ruins of Tikal and to the city of Flores on Lago Peten Itza.
+We traveled with Ray and Vonnie, sailing on Wishbone from Toronto, Ontario.
+It is a three-hour bus trip to Flores, and Tikal is another 63 km.
 The trip could not have been better.
-We got to our hotel, La Casa De Don David, which was 2/3 the distance between Flores and Tikal in time for a late dinner, which was included in the room price.
+We got to our hotel, La Casa De Don David, which was 2/3 the distance between Flores and Tikal, in time for a late dinner, which was included in the room price.
 We arranged a guided tour which would start with our ride from the hotel at 5:30 am.
 We had an excellent tour guide, Caesar Moran.
-By 1 pm we were all exhausted from the heat, hiking and climbing and called it quits to return to our hotel.
-Beyond the ruins, the park has such an incredible variety of flora, fauna, birds and wildlife.
+By 1 pm, we were all exhausted from the heat, hiking, and climbing, and called it quits to return to our hotel.
+Beyond the ruins, the park has such an incredible variety of flora, fauna, birds, and wildlife.
 We would have liked to spend several days, but our time (budget) was limited.
-The following day we went back to the city of Flores to get a hotel on the little island connected by a causeway.
-We liked our minivan driver that took us to and from the park so we had made arrangements with him to take us Flores.
+The following day, we went back to the city of Flores to get a hotel on the little island connected by a causeway.
+We liked the minivan driver who took us to and from the park, so we had made arrangements with him to take us to Flores.
 It was also a treat to walk around this very quaint city.
-After a short three days we were back on the Rio Dulce, but with great memories.
+After a short three days, we were back on the Rio Dulce, but with great memories.

 Sunday, May 09, 2010